-Risks associated with disclosures of PHI using well-known mechanisms are fairly well understood and mitigated in today's healthcare environment.
+Risks associated with disclosures of protected health information (PHI) using well-known mechanisms are fairly well understood and mitigated in today's healthcare environment.
 We heard from providers concerned that patient-directed API technology may introduce risk owing to variables beyond the provider's control (e.g., when disclosed information is subsequently used or accessed inappropriately).

 As entities regulated by HIPAA, providers are familiar with the HIPAA Notice of Privacy Practices for Protected Health Information and have oriented their compliance practices accordingly.
-The portals by which patients may access APIs are provided by HIPAA-regulated entities, yet a patient's data may be disclosed to an app that is not regulated under HIPAA.
+The portals by which patients may access APIs are provided by HIPAA-regulated entities, yet it is expected a patient's data may be disclosed to an app that is not regulated under HIPAA.